The charge for reducing sulfur emissions must be adjusted and added to the customs value of imported goods

 Bài viết khác

-Management of imported N2O gas used for food 17/04/2020 09:24 The General Department of Customs has just issued documents to guide provincial and municipal Customs Departments to apply the management policy of imported N2O gas for food.
-Chi tiết
+Procedures are required to export some types of sand 15/04/2020 08:48 The General Department of Customs has just issued documents to guide provincial and municipal Customs Departments of sand export procedures.

 Chi tiết